 UH Hilo opens food pantry for students in need

 Stocking shelves for the new food pantry are, front row left to right, Fred Dela Cruz, Building and Maintenance Worker; Eric Rodrigues, Plumber; Shay Hara, Auxiliary and Facilities Services Officer; Kapena Desa, Building and Maintenance Worker.
 In back is Calvin Fukuhara, Building and Maintenance Supervisor.
 In below photos, Desa and Rodrigues install signs and the beverage cooler.
-Courtesy photos, click to enlarge.
+Courtesy photos.

 Hamane says students may experience limited access to food at different times of the year due to lack of money and other resources.
 In April 2017, UH President David Lassner formed a Food Insecurity Committee with representation from all ten UH campuses to research food issues, explore current programs, and develop recommendations to better meet food needs for UH students statewide.